tedee-com/tedee-example-ble-android/README.md

 On first launch app will ask you for permission to use Location and Bluetooth.
 Both are needed for Android app to access Bluetooth module.

 The app will also generate public key that is required to generate a lock certificate (see next steps).
 Look for `!!!
 Public key to register mobile:` in Logcat (bottom of Android Studio).
 Save the line below it for the next step.
 Pay attention to the Logcat, as you will see there also steps that are taken by the app to unlock the lock (connect, start an encrypted session, send unlock command, receive a response).

-### Step 4 - register tedee example app
+### Step 4 - register Tedee example app
-1. Log in to [tedee Portal](https://portal.tedee.com) with credentials from created tedee account
+1. Log in to [Tedee Portal](https://portal.tedee.com) with credentials from created Tedee account
 2. Click on your initials in top right corner

 ![img2](https://user-images.githubusercontent.com/81370389/209111859-9c022725-1593-4bfd-9d71-72b9e58d4397.png)

 3. Click on Personal Access Keys and generate new access key with at least **Device certificates - Read** scope
-4. Go to [tedee API](https://api.tedee.com) and authorize yourself with created Personal Access Key
+4. Go to [Tedee API](https://api.tedee.com) and authorize yourself with created Personal Access Key
 5. Click "Authorize" button

 ![img9](https://user-images.githubusercontent.com/81370389/209112240-01764c21-16c8-4b42-86a6-5ee2374b81d7.png)

 6. Proper format is `PersonalKey [YOUR PERSONAL ACCESS KEY]`
 7. Confirm with `Authorize`

+> :information_source: You can also use one-time token by signing in after clicking "Azure B2C Login Page" on top of Swagger website.
+Paste returned token similarly as in step 6. in `Bearer [TOKEN]` format

 8. Go to `Mobile` section and use `POST /api/[api version]/my/mobile` route and click on `Try it out` button

 ![img13](https://user-images.githubusercontent.com/81370389/209114544-3764f0f9-0a03-41a7-bb67-426e1514f154.png)

-9. Enter `name` (lock name from tedee app), `operatingSystem` set to `3` and `publicKey` the one that was copied in "First launch" step
+9. Enter `name` (lock name from Tedee app), `operatingSystem` set to `3` and `publicKey` the one that was copied in "First launch" step
 10. Response will return `id` that is required in next step (as `MobileID`)
 11. Go to `DeviceCertificate` section and use `/api/[api version]/my/devicecertificate/getformobile`